Global torus blocks in the necklace channel: Introduction

 In this work, we focus on another type of global torus blocks - so-called \textit{necklace} blocks \cite{Alkalaev:2017bzx, Alkalaev:2022kal}.
 The crucial point is that various mixed channel blocks (where inserting projectors and taking OPE are combined) can be computed using the necklace channel block (see section 2 in \cite{Alkalaev:2022kal} for details).
 In this sense, the necklace block corresponding only to the insertion of projectors and the OPE block which is responsible for pure OPE decompositions generate blocks with an arbitrary channel topology.
 Nevertheless, functions of necklace blocks are not known in the closed form but it was shown that they are subject of Casimir equations \cite{Alkalaev:2022kal}.
-Here, we directly construct the $N$-point necklace block in terms of a particular $(N+2)$-point comb channel block \cite{Rosenhaus:2018zqn} and find the functions of the necklace blocks after imposing special conditions on the conformal dimensions.
+Here, we directly construct the $N$-point necklace block in terms of a particular $(N+2)$-point comb channel block \cite{Rosenhaus:2018zqn} and find the functions of the necklace blocks after imposing special conditions on the conformal dimensions to be relatively simple polynomial functions, which allows to reveal their properties and singularities.
 We also show that these blocks satisfy the Casimir equations mentioned above.

 This paper is organized as follows.
-In Section \bref{sec:tc} we introduce the torus conformal blocks in the necklace channel and present a relation between the $N$-pt necklace channel block and the $(N+2)$-pt comb channel block.
+In Section \bref{sec:tc} we introduce the torus blocks in the necklace channel and present a relation between the $N$-pt necklace channel block and the $(N+2)$-pt comb channel block.
 Section \bref{sec:ebf} contains examples of necklace block functions.
-By imposing certain conditions on the comb channel block, we calculate the $N$-pt torus conformal blocks in the necklace channel.
+By imposing certain conditions on the comb channel block, we calculate the $N$-pt blocks in the necklace channel.
 Section \bref{sec:CE} is devoted to checking that the found blocks satisfy the Casimir equations.
 Section \bref{sec:cn} summarizes our results and introduces future directions.
-In Appendix \bref{mex} we list several necklace block functions that supplement the narration in Section \bref{sec:ebf}.
+Appendix \bref{sec:nvo} describes details about necklace and OPE global conformal blocks.
+In Appendix \bref{mex} we list necklace block functions that supplement the narration in Section \bref{sec:ebf}.